 Presentations and masks are secondary images with specific functions attached to the data.
 Presentation is a different image displayed over the actual data.
 Mask represents an irregular set of selected pixels.
 Their presence is indicated by the flags P (presentation) and M (mask) in the data browser.

 Masks are used for special areal selections, e.g. grains, defects or facets with certain orientation.
-Masks can have any shape and within the data window and they are visualized by a color overlayed over the data.
-The mask color and opacity can be changed in the right-click context menu of the data window.
+Masks can have any shape and within the data window and they are visualized by a colour overlaid over the data.
+The mask colour and opacity can be changed in the right-click context menu of the data window.

 Since grain marking is the most common use of masks, several functions that operate on marked areas are called “grain” functions, e.g. Grain Statistics.
 Also, a contiguous part of mask is sometimes called grain in this guide.
 However, since a mask does not bear any information how it was created all mask functions can be used with masks of any origin.